kptdev/kpt/site/reference/cli/fn/eval/README.md

 #### Flags

 ```
+--api-version:
+  Select the resources with apiVersion to run the function on.

 --as-current-user:
   Use the `uid` and `gid` of the kpt process for container function execution.
   By default, container function is executed as `nobody` user.
 You may want to use